LLBBAA/Data_Analysis/README.md

 ## Acting
 Adding more advertisement around top stations for casual riders, offer discounts at local stores close to this stations, offer membership options for longer trips.

-Also, full analysis with conclusion and recommendations is shared in [Google Slides presentation](https://docs.google.com/presentation/d/1sL4CvfZugpeS0J8cl1FtaNDjfC1KakbJV_MqCBYc2hc/edit#slide=id.p).
+Also, full analysis with conclusion and recommendations is shared in [presentation](https://github.com/LLBBAA/Data_Analysis/blob/main/Bicycle%20sharing%20service.pdf).